 The idea of Universal Basic Services (UBS) (Coote and Percy, 2020) was put forward as a counterproposal to the idea of a Universal Basic Income that we discussed above.
-UBS supporters argue that, to ensure a good life for everyone, we need to move away from putting a price tag on everything and dealing with all possible problems (including social and environmental ones) with money.
+UBS supporters argue that to get out of capitalism, we need to move away from the core capitalist logic that puts a price tag on everything and deals with all possible problems (including social and environmental ones) with money.
 Therefore, instead of giving everyone a stable monthly income, they want to provide economic security through a reinforcement and large extension of public services.
 Typically, UBS proposals englobe services such as Health Care, Education, Access to Law and Legal Services, Democracy, Shelter, Food, Transport and Information.